 A thorough review of Educational Partner Input and State and Local Assessments showed multiple needs for our English Learners.
+The percentage of English Learners, who scored at or above on the CAASPP ELA Assessment, was 5% compared to 31% of English Only

-On the 2017-2018 ELPAC 34.88% were proficient.
-In 2018-2019, this percentage decreased to 13,39%.
-The CAASPP Performance Level for English Learners on the ELA Assessment was Yellow in 2017-2018 and dropped to Orange in 2018-2019.
-The Redesignation Rate was 35.8% in 2017-2018, and decreased to 14.4% in 2018-2019.
-In 2017-2018 the number of LTELS and ELs for 4+ years in the District was 27 students.
-This number more than doubled in 2018-2019 to 64 students in this classification.
-On the 2021 District Spring ELA Benchmark, only 7% of English Learners in Grades 3-8 met or exceeded grade-level standards in ELA, compared to 34% of English Only Students.
-There was also a significant achievement gap on the District Spring Math Benchmark.
-On this assessment, 19% of English Learners in Grades 3-8 met or exceeded standards, compared to an average of 42% of English Only Students.
-In 2018, 65.2% of the District EL Students made progress toward achieving English proficiency.
-In 2019, the percentage of EL Students making progress decreased to 53.2%.
-As a result of the pandemic, the District has been limited in the support the District can provide to the families of our English Learners to promote fluency and English language proficiency in the home.
-The following targeted actions have been planned in the 2021-2022 school year to increase the academic achievement of English Learners and to accelerate their English language Proficiency:
+Students.
+The percentage of English Learners, who scored at or above on the CAASPP Math Assessment, was 7% compared to 21% of English Only Students.
+On the 2023 District Spring ELA Benchmark, only 19% of English Learners in Grades 3-8 met or exceeded gradelevel standards in ELA, compared to 38% of English Only Students.
+There was also a significant achievement gap on the 2023 District Spring Math Benchmark, only 31% of English Learners in Grades 3-8 met or exceeded gradelevel standards in Math, compared to 47% of English Only Students.In 2021-2022, 51.55% of the District EL Students made progress toward achieving English proficiency.
+In 2022-2022, the Reclassification Rate was 8.04%.
+It is estimated to be 2.3% in 2022-2023.
+The following targeted actions have been planned in the 2023-2024 shool year to increase the academic achievement of English Learners and to accelerate their English language Proficiency: